02 Strengthen the relationships that matter most

 Working with strategy, external affairs and business leaders, the work typically includes:

-Assessing the state of those relationships by looking honestly at access, trust, alignment, history and risk - not just whether recent meetings went well.
+Evaluate those relationships honestly by checking access, trust, alignment, history, and risk - not just recent meetings.

 How it works in practice

-1. Scope and focus: We agree which part of the business or which strategic question we are focusing on.
-This keeps the work practical and close to real decisions.
+Scope and focus: We agree on the part of the business or the strategic question to address, so the work stays practical and tied to real decisions.

-2. Relationship and risk mapping: Using existing insight and targeted conversations, we map the relationships, risks and opportunities that are genuinely strategic - and make that map usable by your leadership team.
+Relationship and risk mapping: Using current knowledge and targeted conversations, we identify and map the key relationships, risks, and opportunities, then make that map usable for your leadership team.

-3. Plan and cadence: We translate that map into a workable plan that sets who leads what, what good looks like, and a sensible rhythm for contact and review.
+Plan and cadence: We turn the map into a clear plan that assigns leaders, defines success, and sets a sensible schedule for meetings and reviews.

 What changes afterwards

-Senior leaders share a clear view of which external relationships deserve their time and attention – and which do not.
+Senior leaders clearly know which outside relationships need their time and which do not.

-Responsibility for key relationships is clearer and less dependent on individual personalities or history.
+Responsibility for key relationships is defined and not tied to personalities or past interactions.

-Relationship discussions shift from anecdote (“who spoke to them last?”) to direction (“where do we need to be with them in 12–24 months?”).
+Conversations about relationships move from anecdotes (“who talked to them last?”) to goals (“where do we need to be with them in 12–24 months?”).